supermarsx/magickeyboard/readme.md

 # magickeyboard

-This is a mirror repository for Apple Magic Keyboard 1 (removable batteries, rounded top) and 2 (slim, embedded battery) drivers, plus Apple Keyboard Layouts for all the languages available.
+This is a mirror repository for Apple Magic Keyboard 1 (removable batteries, rounded top), 2 (slim, embedded battery) and 3 (slim, rounded corners and embedded battery) drives, plus Apple Keyboard Layouts for all the languages available.
 Use your magic keyboard on any bluetooth enabled Windows machine.
+Use Magic Keyboard 2 driver for Magic Keyboard 3.